crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_4.md

 | ![Step 13](./img/slot_13.png) | ![Step 14](./img/slot_14.png) | ![Step 15](./img/slot_15.png) |
  | **Step 16** | **Step 17** | |
 | ![Step 16](./img/slot_16.png) | ![Step 17](./img/slot_17.png) |  |

+Now we have two active slots.
+In a testing scenario, you can direct your testers to the staging slot without affecting production operations (with the caveat that resources such as databases, etc., might still be the same depending on your needs).

+Let's explore configuration settings and how they behave in slot deployments.
+We will use the MaxTTL configuration setting to observe it either changing or not changing between the slots, depending on how it is defined.

+1. Access the Configuration blade of the production slot and